 Most of the large forest fires are contained in several weeks.
-The area temperature is high (reach more than 92°C).
+The area temperature is high (reach more than 92 [°]C).
 Forest fire needs massive resources to fight it.
 It needs many fire crews, many helicopters, water tanks and pumps, trucks, civilians support and many more.
-All these resources can be organized and managed by the commander centre with the support of sensing data (see Fig. 2).

-Fig. 2: Scenario of WSN in forest fire application

-The huge damage caused by forest fire (reach multibillion US\$), makes developing a new techniques or equipments a vital task.
+All these resources need to be organized and managed by the commander centre.
+To fight the fire efficiently the commander needs to know the status of the fire crew (number of firemen, their location, and their health condition), tanks (water level, location) and helicopters, fire characteristics (fire shape, size, location, and temperature), weather condition, and civilian support.
+The huge damage caused by forest fire (reach multi-billion US\$), makes developing a new techniques or equipments a vital task.
 Based on the above, the WSN solution should work in a harsh environment with a heterogeneous data and devices.
-Fig. 3 shows one example forest fire in Kentucky State, US year 2007.
+Fig. 2 shows forest fire in Kentucky State in US year 2007.

-Fig. 3: Example of fire in US Kentucky State in year 2007
+Fig. 2: example of fire in US Kentucky State in year 2007